Celebration

 Jasher 19:60

-And after this Lot and his 2 daughters went away from there, and he dwelt on the other side of the Jordan with his 2 daughters and their sons, and the sons of Lot grew up, and they went and took themselves wives from the land of Canaan, and they begat children and they were fruitful and multiplied.
+Afterward, Lot and his 2 daughters left that place and settled on the other side of the Jordan with their sons.
+As Lot’s sons grew up, they married women from the land of Canaan.
+They had children, and their families grew and multiplied.

 M: 3 | D: 15 | Isaac born